SHiLLySiT/TileLighting/README.md

 =============
 * Demo can be found here: http://pixelsquidgames.net/projects/tilelighting/tilelighting_demo.html
 * For the demo, you'll need to download my branch of FlashPunk: https://github.com/SHiLLySiT/FlashPunk
+* NOTE: my demo and verion of FlashPunk require Flash 11.2+